jethridge13/MWS-Certification-Study-Guide/README.md

 I can also use the commit history to hold myself accountable to staying consistent.
 3. I'm fond of markdown syntax for taking notes.

+The topics for the guide are taken from the official study guide found [here](https://developers.google.com/training/certification/mobile-web-specialist/StudyGuide_MobileWebSpecialist.pdf).

 ---

 ## Basic Website Layout and Styling